luancolombo/projeto-golf-desk/README.md

 - Individual, global, and automatic return of rented items.
 - Automatic scheduled return of rental items every day at midnight.
 - MySQL integration with Spring Data JPA.
+- Relational database model with JPA relationships and foreign keys for the main domain flows.
-- Flyway migrations and initial seed data.
+- Flyway migrations, schema validation, constraints, indexes, and initial seed data.
 - React + TypeScript frontend migration to consume the API.
 - Legacy static frontend archived after the React migration covered the current flows.